 Updated March 2021

 More and more people are interested in Ethereum these days, and it’s understandable why.
 We’re talking about a platform that uses blockchain technology to create and run decentralized applications and is simultaneously the second-largest cryptocurrency by market capitalization after Bitcoin.
-Since mining Ether is a great idea even in 2020, you’ll need some powerful hardware to get the job done.
+To own Ether either you have to mine it yourself or you can buy Ethereum from any exchange platform.
+Since mining Ether is a great idea even in 2021, you’ll need some powerful hardware to get the job done.

 Ethereum is only a bit older than five years old, and it offers the great advantage of enabling the deployment of smart contracts and dapps to run without any fraud or interference from a third party.
 Since everyone is willing to get both cheap and powerful tools, we’ve kept in mind these two criteria when we created the list of the most suitable GPUs for mining Ether.